layerai-archive/sdk/CONTRIBUTING.md

 * **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Layer which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 * **Explain why this enhancement would be useful** to most Layer users and isn't something that can or should be implemented separately.
 * **List some other tools where this enhancement exists.**
-* **Specify which version of Layer you're using.** You can get the exact version by running `pip show layer` in your terminal, or by starting Atom and running the `Application: About` command from the [Command Palette](https://github.com/atom/command-palette).
+* **Specify which version of Layer you're using.** You can get the exact version by running `pip show layer` in your terminal.
 * **Specify the name and version of the OS you're using.**